aws-samples/eks-workshop-v2/website/docs/troubleshooting/dns/step1-config.md

 ---
-title: "Step 1 - Update cluster configuration"
+title: "Setting up the scenario"
 sidebar_position: 51
 ---

 There are multiple configuration options that can affect DNS resolution in the cluster, and therefore halt service communications.
-For this scenario, we will apply common issues that we have seen on the field that affect DNS resolution in EKS clusters.
+For this scenario, we will create common issues that we have seen on the field that affect DNS resolution in EKS clusters.

 :::tip Don't open the lab setup script, just execute it When facing connectivity and DNS resolution issues in your cluster, you won't know what is causing the problem.
 I encourage you to **not** look into the script, and instead follow the steps in this lab to learn a troubleshooting approach that can help you root cause different DNS resolution issues in EKS clusters.